Hailed by the press as a "breathtaking" and "stunning" pianist, Dmitri Novgorodsky

 at such venues as Carnegie Hall and Steinway Hall (New York City); the Kennedy Center

 and the Residence of Russian Ambassador to the Unites States (Washington, DC); the

-WLFN Talent Showcase (Philadelphia); the Chazen Museum of Art in Madison, W.I. (in
+WLFN Talent Showcase (Philadelphia); the Chazen Museum of Art in Madison, WI (in live

 One of four chamber compositions by contemporary authors Mr. Novgorodsky has premiered

 - "The Prophecy from 47 Ursae Majoris" for clarinet and piano by Andrew Paul MacDonald

 - won the 2001 Third International Web Concert Hall Competition, was performed at